raftaar1191/Charitable/readme.txt

 == Changelog ==

+= 1.4.11 =
+* Provided a more flexible API for toggling settings based on other setting values.

 = 1.4.10 =
 * Correctly filter donations by date in the CSV export.
 This was broken in certain non-English languages. [#299](https://github.com/Charitable/Charitable/issues/299)
 * Fixed an issue that prevented the custom donation amount from being picked up on sites using our new [Recurring Donations extension](https://www.wpcharitable.com/extensions/charitable-recurring-donations/?utm_source=readme&utm_medium=changelog-tab&utm_campaign=recurring-donations).